These bylaws were adopted by membership vote on October 22, 2022.

 B. Eligibility: To be eligible to be a member of the NKD, one must reside, work, or have some other significant interest in the Kings County community.

-C. Dues: Members are required to pay annual dues as determined by the Executive Committee.
+C. Dues: Members are required to pay dues as determined by the Executive Committee.
 Special exemptions or reduced rates can be made for club participants with limited income.

 D. Membership Suspension/Termination: Membership can be suspended or terminated only under special circumstances, including persistent non-payment of dues (in the event an exemption has not been offered) or persistent conduct detrimental to the goals of NKD.
 For membership to be suspended or terminated, a complaint must be issued by a fellow member.
 A subcommittee will be convened to investigate the complaint and to make a recommendation on a course of action for consideration by the general membership.
 The general membership may suspend or terminate membership by a two-thirds (⅔) affirmative vote.